Roughly 270 students finished school with an Anthropology degree from 12 degree programs available in Ohio.

 Because the usual SAT score of Kenyon College applicants is about 1,335, the school is able to be choosy.
 About 58.0% of applicants submit ACT scores, with the typical score being in the 31 range.
 Interested in knowing more about Kenyon College's campus?
 Take a virtual tour.

 It is hard to beat Case Western Reserve University if you wish to study Anthropology.
-Case Western Reserve University offers graduate degrees in anthropology for those interested in an advanced degree.
+Anthropology majors from Case Western Reserve University receive an earnings boost of around 0.7% above the typical income of anthropology graduates.
 Situated in Cleveland, Ohio, this institution is a good option for students who enjoy the buzz of a substantial city.

 The College of Wooster is among your best bets if you want to study Anthropology.
 Students who complete this degree state that they receive average early career income of $37,126 and mid-career income of $67,324.
 This is a wonderful option for students who prefer the charms of a compact college town.

-Over 96.0% of The College of Wooster students get some kind of financial aid.
+The student body at The College of Wooster is very diverse and includes undergraduates from over 37 U.S. states and 24 nations around the world.
 The College of Wooster knows a lot about handling the unique requirements of international students; 10.8% of its undergraduate population is from outside the United States.
 Interested in knowing more about The College of Wooster's campus?
 Have a virtual tour.

 Ohio State University - Main Campus is one of the finest schools in the United States for Anthropology.
 In addition to its bachelor's programs, Ohio State University - Main Campus offers graduate degrees in Anthropology.
 Based in Columbus, Ohio, this university is best suited for students who thrive in a city atmosphere.

 Oberlin College is a great choice for individuals interested in an Anthropology major.
-Soon after graduation, anthropology students generally make around $34,112 in their early careers.
+Anthropology majors from Oberlin College receive an earnings boost of about 6.0% above the typical income of anthropology graduates.
 Students who enjoy a more slow-paced life will appreciate Oberlin College's location in the small town of Oberlin, Ohio.

 Miami University - Oxford is a good choice for students pursuing an Anthropology degree.
 Anthropology majors from Miami University - Oxford get a earnings boost of approximately 5.6% over the average earnings of anthropology majors.
 Students who enjoy a more slow-paced life will appreciate Miami University - Oxford's location in the small town of Oxford, Ohio.